 When to Move On to the Launch Pad Website

 It’s time to build a launch pad website when the whole team feels they have learned enough from the users, the previous website, and competitor websites to create a clear plan moving forward.
-The goal of the strategy stage is to arm yourself with as much knowledge and insight as you can, so the launch pad connects with users and drives you towards achieving your goals.
+The goal of the strategy stage in growth-driven design is to arm yourself with as much knowledge and insight as you can, so the launch pad connects with users and drives you towards achieving your goals.